Disserth and Trecoed

 It is a rural area and includes the settlements of Howey and Crossway and the Caerwnon Park retirement park.
 It is located to the south of Llandrindod Wells and a few miles to the north of Builth Wells.

 The dispersed village of Disserth has a Grade I listed church, St Cewydd's, which dates from the medieval period.
 It has an unrestored interior with box pews, dating from the 17th and 18th centuries.

 Governance

 Disserth and Trecoed has a community council with seven elected community councillors.

-The Disserth and Trecoed ward elects a county councillor to Powys County Council.
-Since 1995 it has been represented by Labour, an Independent, the Liberal Democrats and the Conservative Party.
+The Disserth and Trecoed ward elected a county councillor to Powys County Council.
+Since 1995 it was represented by Labour, an Independent, the Liberal Democrats and the Conservative Party.
+Boundary changes for the 2022 elections combined the community with Newbridge ward of Llanyre community, to form the Powys County Council ward of Disserth and Trecoed with Newbridge.